flynx/photobook/scripts/README.md

 Extract the documentation from photobook.cls which is used to build the photobook.pdf reference manual.

-This makes it possible to maintain the documentation and code in a single file retaining human readability.
+This makes it possible to keep the documentation and code it describes in the same place/file.

-The format is inspired by LaTeX's .dxt format but is far simpler.
+The format is in part inspired by LaTeX's .dxt format but is far simpler and retains human readability with less effort.

 ```shell